teemtee/fmf/docs/examples.rst

 Setups
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This example show how to use Flexible Metadata Format to
+This example shows how to use Flexible Metadata Format to
 run tests with different storage setups including cleanup.
 This is simplified metadata, whole example including tools
 can be found at storage_setup__::